OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

     [SNIP]
     ```

-    This check is applicable to all cases, including pure Swift apps.
+    This check is applicable to all cases, including pure Swift apps where it's automatically enabled.

 ### Dynamic Analysis